jhlopesalves/CorpusAid/README.md

 ## License

-PreTextCleaner is licensed under the MIT License.
+CorpuScript is licensed under the MIT License.
 This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that you include the following copyright notice in all copies or substantial portions of the software:

 MIT License